jsplink/tntjs/README.md

 * Socket.io (@LearnBoost)

 ## Disclaimer
-Having been gutted out of a project w/ lots of sloc less than a week ago, this is merely a beginning.
+Having been gutted out of a project w/ lots of sloc less than a few weeks ago, this is merely a beginning.

+I started my computing career 10 years back as a designer.
+Because of this, contributions / refactors by math-based coders are greatly welcomed!

 Fork away!
 Issue postings welcome.